egandro/sbgck/Ideas.md

 - If we want to go with mobile, Python can't be used for writing apps, Java can't be used for iOS.
 - The way to go is C++.
 We have this on Linux, Windows, macOS.
 It can be used as shared library in a node module.
 It can be used on iOS and Android.
 - Access to OpenCV will be provided by a JSON API we inject into NodeJS.
-- We will only provide limited access to features we want support to NodeJS.
+- We will only provide limited API to features we want support to NodeJS.

 ## Ideas on NodeJS